alissatroiano/Currensee/README.md

 - As a user, I want the **‘About’** section to provide meaningful information about this software, so I can learn where the data is coming from and how the predictions are made.

-- As a user, I want to view a list of supported coins, so I can choose which predictions I want to view and when.
+- As a user, I want to fill out a search form so I can view my desired coin's predictions

+- As a user, I want to filter predictions using relevant parameters so I can preview the most useful data

 - As a user, I want to view meaningful data insights & predictions based on my coin's historical data, so I can make informed decisions about my cryptocurrency(s).